- Overview

 you should not consume all of your Magnesium for the day at one time

-Excessive food, water, Magnesium, etc. is too hard on the gut.
+Excessive food, water, Magnesium, etc., is too hard on the gut.

-Controversy as to which form of Magnesium is best
+There is a controversy as to which form of Magnesium is best

-Can also be used topically on sore muscles
+Can also be used topically on sore muscles - Pill form: Magnesium Citrate has a relatively more laxative effect than other forms

 Avoid Magnesium Oxide - consensus = very low bio-availability (not much better than placebo)